Kota Tua Old Dutch Town – North Jakarta

 Glodok (or Kota) is the hub of the local Chinese business district.
-Specialising in retailing, wholesaling and banking, the Chinese of Jakarta have taken over the old Dutch quarter north of the Presidential Palace.
-Outdoor stalls abound in the area after dark when the usual businesses have closed, especially on Jalan Pecenongan, Jalan Mangga Besar and Pasar Baru.
+It has been the Chinese area of Jakarta since 1740, specialising in retailing, wholesaling and banking.
+The local Chinese of Jakarta have taken over the old Dutch quarter north of the Presidential Palace.
+Outdoor stalls abound in the area after dark when the usual businesses have closed, especially on Jalan Pecenongan, Jalan Mangga Besar and Jalan Pasar Baru.

 Pasar Ikan – Old Dutch stone fort located on Jalan Pakin.

 Sunda Kelapa – Port for cargo sailing boats located on Jalan Maritim.

 Taman Fatahillah – Old Dutch town square located on Jalan Pos Kota.

 Jembatan Merah – Old Dutch bridge located on Jalan Kali Besar.

 Museum Wayang – Wayang Puppet museum located at Jalan Pintu Besar Utara 27.

 Museum Bahari – Maratime museum located on Jalan Pasar Ikan.

 Balai Seni Rupa – Museum for The Arts located at Taman Fatahillah Square